hashnfv/hashnfv-multisite/docs/release/userguide/multisite.admin.usage.rst

 databases for other services will cause those services to get of out sync and malfunction.

-Since only the Keystone database is to be sync or replicated to another region/site, it's better to deploy Keystone database into its own database server with extra networking requirement, cluster or replication configuration.
+Since only the Keystone database is to be replicated sync. or async. to another region/site, it's better to deploy Keystone database into its own database server with extra networking requirement, cluster or replication configuration.
 How to support this by installer is out of scope.